 Stuff the Bus

 Many at-risk children lack the most basic school supplies at the start of each school year.
 Stuff the Bus is a summer-long series of events and volunteer opportunities to provide at-risk students in Nashville with the school supplies they need to start the new school year.
-Approximately 75 percent of Metropolitan Nashville Public School students are economically disadvantaged.
+Approximately 75 percent of Greater Nashville Public School students are economically disadvantaged.
 Many parents simply can’t afford the school supplies their child needs.
 By volunteering, advocating or giving during Stuff the Bus, you are helping a child begin their school year with confidence.
 Backpacks full of school supplies are delivered each year to MNPS students, Family Resource Centers and partner agencies.